uliwitness/IconFamily/README.markdown

 * Fixed broken alpha channel when writing icons to icns file
 * Fixed issues where empty icns files were being generated on Retina macs
+* Made compatible with ARC (while remaining usable in non-ARC projects)

 This fork of IconFamily by **Alex Zielenski** adds the following: